theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-graph-api-quickstart.md

 <properties
-   pageTitle="Schnellstart für die Azure AD Graph-API | Microsoft Azure" description="Die Azure Active Directory Graph-API ermöglicht programmgesteuerten Zugriff auf Azure AD über OData-REST-API-Endpunkte.
-Anwendungen können die Graph-API verwenden, um CRUD-Vorgänge (Erstellen, Lesen, Aktualisieren und Löschen) für Verzeichnisdaten und Objekte auszuführen." services="active-directory" documentationCenter="n/a" authors="JimacoMS" manager="msmbaldwin" editor="" tags=""/>
+   pageTitle="Quickstart for the Azure AD Graph API | Microsoft Aure" description="The Azure Active Directory Graph API provides programmatic access to Azure AD through OData REST API endpoints.
+Applications can use the Graph API to perform create, read, update, and delete (CRUD) operations on directory data and objects." services="active-directory" documentationCenter="n/a" authors="PatAltimore" manager="mbaldwin" editor="" tags=""/>